Coronavirus: Germany to impose one-month partial lockdown | DW | 28.10.2020

-With the number of coronavirus cases rapidly increasing day by day, Chancellor Angela Merkel and Germany's state premiers held an emergency meeting on Wednesday.
-They agreed to implement a partial second lockdown, which will begin on Monday, November 2.
+German Chancellor Angela Merkel and Germany's state premiers announced on Wednesday a new partial lockdown to begin on Monday, November 2.

-This will be the anticipated "lockdown light" — a less intense version of the measures that brought German society and economic activity to a standstill in the spring.
+The so-called nation-wide "lockdown light" is a less intense version of the measures that brought German society and economic activity to a standstill in the spring.

-Schools and kindergartens will remain open, but restaurants and bars will close for at least a month.
-Large events will also be once more canceled and unnecessary travel discouraged.

 Merkel said in a press conference: "We are in a very serious situation."